diffblue/gitlab/doc/architecture/blueprints/runner_scaling/index.md

 - Favor gRPC communication between a plugin and GitLab Runner.
 - Make it possible to version communication interface and support many versions.
 - Make Go a primary language for writing plugins but accept other languages too.
-- Prefer a GitLab job-aware autoscaler to provider specific autoscalers.
+- Autoscaling mechanism should be fully owned by GitLab.

     Cloud provider autoscalers don't know which VM to delete when scaling down so they make sub-optimal decisions.
 Rather than teaching all autoscalers about GitLab jobs, we prefer to have one, GitLab-owned autoscaler (not in the plugin).

+    It will also ensure that we can shape the future of the mechanism and make decisions that fit our needs and requirements.

 ## Plugin boundary proposals